R2101 Going Up! The Pathway of Water Uptake in the Plant.

 R2101 4.3 THE MOVEMENT OF WATER IN THE PLANT

-You will see that we have mentioned the apoplast and symplast pathway for water movement across cells and this may seem like level 3 RHS study but these terms have been mentioned in examiners' comments so that is why I have included these terms – they are not included in the syllabus so do you need to learn them?
+You will see that I have mentioned the apoplast and symplast pathway for water movement across cells and this may seem rather complicated for level 2 study - they are not included in the syllabus so do you need to learn them?
 I am not sure but I do think it is useful in understanding the two different ways water travels across cells ie osmosis and diffusion.

 Please note where I say xylem tissue this means xylem vessels and tracheids.